kethisXD/devOpsKT1/install.md

 # How to install and run program

 [!WARNING]
-You must have the JDK installed.
+>You must have the JDK installed.

-download or clone repository
+1. Download or clone repository
 ```clone
  git clone https://github.com/kethisXD/devOpsKT1
 ```

-Open console and change directory where your repositories have been saved
+2. Open console and change directory where your repositories have been saved

-Run program which you need
+3. Run program which you need
 ```
 java ./Diamond.java
 ```